Baeldung Pro – Ops – NPI EA (cat = Baeldung on Ops)

 1. Overview

 In Docker, developers can build, deploy, and test applications by packaging them in a container along with all of their dependencies.
-Docker Compose is an essential tool for managing multiple containers using services.
+Docker Compose is an essential tool for managing many containers using services.

 In this tutorial, we’ll understand how to execute multiple commands in a Docker container, managed using Docker Compose.
 Additionally, we’ll explore different ways to run multiple commands in the Docker container.